 Duncan is a widely known commercial litigator.
 He has been involved in many substantial company, partnership and banking disputes.
 He also specialises in insolvency, professional negligence, contested probate and trusts matters and serious clinical negligence claims.
 Duncan is experienced in injunctive and other urgent remedies and asset tracing, often with an international dimension.
 Duncan is currently undertaking substantial work for numerous victims of mis-selling of property in Cyprus and related problems and has been at the forefront of moves to progress claims against all major Cyprus banks towards resolutions.

 Amongst many leading cases he has conducted, in 2010 Duncan McNair acted for the successful third party interveners in the landmark case across Europe of A, B and C v The Republic of Ireland heard before the Grand Chamber of the European Court of Human Rights in Strasbourg.
 For his work in this case Duncan was featured as “Lawyer in the News” in The Law Society Gazette in 2011.
-A link to the article appears here.

 In 2011 Duncan again acted successfully for interveners in another major case, BPAS v The Secretary of State for Health, heard in the Administrative Court in London.
 Following this Duncan was named by The Times newspaper as their “Lawyer of the Week”.
-A link to this article appears here.

 In December 2012 Duncan McNair was asked by the RSPCA to lead a major enquiry into their Freedom Food animal welfare assurance scheme, the only such scheme recognised as a mark of higher animal welfare both in the UK and throughout the European Union.
 Serving on Duncan’s Panel were the former cabinet minister and Secretary of State at DEFRA, the Rt Hon Caroline Spelman MP, and Professor David Main, a leading veterinary scientist.
 The Panel was assisted by Christopher Laurence MBE, past Chief Veterinary Officer of the RSPCA.
 The Panel took evidence from a wide range of parties involved in and concerned with animal food production, including major businesses engaged in the farming, agriculture and food retail markets and their supply chains.
 The McNair Report was delivered in May 2013.
 All the Report’s recommendations have since been unanimously approved and adopted by the governance of the RSPCA and are presently in the course of implementation.
 The McNair Report can be viewed here.